ni-m/GitHashExtractor/README.md

 Use this repo to extract the current git hash and date information on compile time.
 It supports various languages as stated in [utilization](#utilization)

 ## Requirements
-Use one of the following schemas for your Git tags as described in [Semver2.0.0](https://semver.org/spec/v2.0.0.html)
+Use one of the following schemas for your Git tags as described in [Semver 2.0.0](https://semver.org/spec/v2.0.0.html)
 ```
 1.2.2-alpha
 1.2.2-alpha.3